 Family Friendly Festivals in Europe!

 Inspired by the legendary Burning Man in Nevada, this family friendly and eco-happy festival offers a stunning backdrop, DJs, live acts, and activities ranging from horse riding and ziplining.
 Don’t miss the festival finale pool party!
-Tickets from £115 (first release) for 3 days (separate fee for pool party).
+Tickets from £120 (final release) for 3 days (separate fee for pool party).
 Keep your eyes on the website for more info.

-Weekend Au Bord De L’Eau, Lake Geronde in Sierre (City of Sun), Switzerland (Jul 1-3)
+Weekend Au Bord De L’Eau, Lake Geronde in Sierre (City of Sun), Switzerland (Jun 30-Jul 2)

 Surprisingly affordable and delicious sounding festival on the edge of Lake Geronde, with cool mix of DJs and live performances.
 Go for beach volleyball, water sports, film screenings and an exclusive children’s area.
-10th edition in 2016! £43 for 3 day pass/kids go FREE.
+10th edition in 2016!
+Very affordable weekend prices and day tickets; kids go FREE.

 Co-created by Gilles Peterson and inspired by his Worldwide show, the diverse festival features some massive names from the global DJ-sphere.
 Tickets from €40 for individual events (7 day and 4 day passes now SOLD OUT); many areas including beach stage, plus entry to all afternoon shows are FREE.